ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 val flip : 'a tree -> 'a tree = <fun>
 ```

-Let's try our new functions out:
+Let's try our new functions:

 ```ocaml
 # let all = total t;;